SanskarGosavi2003/WashIt/README.md

 The API return json values

-The api expects students roll no, floor and wing to return the student the washing machine booked and the time alloted for the booking
+The API expects students roll no, floor and wing to return the student the washing machine booked and the time alloted for the booking